Skip to main content

 How does Tufts Medicine treat heart conditions?

-And you don't have to travel far to receive advanced cardiovascular care.
-Each of our hospitals has an on-site cath lab (short for catheterization laboratory) to diagnose and treat heart conditions.
-Wherever you are in life’s journey, you can trust our team to over-deliver on your cardiovascular care.
+And you don’t have to go far for top-notch heart care.
+Each of our hospitals has a cath lab (catheterization laboratory) to diagnose and treat heart conditions close to home.
+No matter where you are on life’s journey, we’re here to go above and beyond for your heart health.

 Nurse Practitioner, Natalie Bonvie-Hill, listening to patient's heart with a stethoscope during a cardiovascular appointment at Tufts Medical Center.